 When the governor receives an application for a pardon, he can refer it to the New Jersey State Parole Board for investigation and a non-binding recommendation.
 On or before March 1 of each year, the governor must report to the Legislature each pardon granted and the reasons for his granting the pardon.
 If the governor grants a pardon, the individual is eligible to seek an expungement of his conviction.

 There are no formal eligibility requirements.
-However, federal and out-of-state offenders are not eligible for a gubernatorial pardon in New Jersey.
+However, federal and out-of-state offenders do not qualify for a gubernatorial pardon in New Jersey.

 As of March 1, 2016, Gov. Chris Christie had granted nine pardons, six to out-of-state residents convicted under New Jersey firearms laws.